SS Lakeland

-The SS Lakeland was an early steel-hulled Great Lakes freighter that sank on December 3, 1924, into 205 ft of water on Lake Michigan near Sturgeon Bay, Door County, Wisconsin, United States, after she sprang a leak.
+SS Lakeland was an early steel-hulled Great Lakes freighter that sank on December 3, 1924, into 205 ft of water on Lake Michigan near Sturgeon Bay, Door County, Wisconsin, United States, after she sprang a leak.
 On July 7, 2015, the wreck of the Lakeland was added to the National Register of Historic Places.

 History

 The Lakeland (official number 126420) was built in 1887 in Cleveland, Ohio, by the Globe Iron Works Company as the first generation steel Great Lakes freighter Cambria.
 She was originally built for the Mutual Transportation Company which was controlled by the Federal Steel Company that was owned by Elbert H. Gary.
 She had an overall length of 300.6 ft, which made her the first 300-foot vessel on the lakes; she also had a length of 280 ft between her perpendiculars, her beam was 39 ft wide and her cargo hold was 24 ft deep.
 She was powered by a 1,200 horsepower triple expansion steam engine which was fueled by two coal burning Scotch marine boilers.
 She had a gross tonnage of 1878.10 tons and a net tonnage of 1377.33 tons.